What Is The Personal Injury Claims Process?

 • The Health and Safety at Work etc. Act 1974 requires employers to do everything they reasonably can to prevent their employees from experiencing harm in the workplace.
 For example, they could carry out regular checks on equipment to ensure it is safe and fit for its intended purpose.

-• The Occupiers Liability Act 1957 sets out the duty of care the person in control of a public space has to uphold to prevent members of the public from sustaining harm.
+• The Occupiers Liability Act 1957 sets out the duty of care that the party in control of a public space has to uphold to prevent members of the public from sustaining harm.
 They must take all reasonable and practical steps to protect public safety and wellbeing.

 • In the Highway Code, there are rules and guidance for different road users to follow when navigating the roads.